krdpk17/citrix/README.md

 4. Manually set up the lbvservers and the services.
 5. Web App is the file named home.html

-For further details, refer tge videos in https://drive.google.com/folderview?id=1TjEHYnBQpnQqdRPgP-ivs-bAjrDsNPkf
+For further details, refer the videos in https://drive.google.com/folderview?id=1TjEHYnBQpnQqdRPgP-ivs-bAjrDsNPkf